 Elazar considered the faculty and the Technion his home and he constantly fought for the future development of the faculty and throughout his years at the Technion.
 Until the tragic end of his life, Elazar spent a great deal of his time and energy in advancing the research while emphasizing international collaborations.
 Despite his extensive activities, he successfully combined his research at the faculty with his family life, which were the two centers of his world and his life.
 Elazar and his wife established a glorious family in Israel of three sons – Yuly, Itamar, Amos and eight grandchildren.

-The tragedy that occurred on the morning of last year’s Sukkot Eve fell on his family and on us like a bolt form the blue.
+The tragedy that occurred on the morning of last year’s Sukkot Eve fell on his family and on us like a bolt from the blue.
 We all prayed for Elazar’s health and full recovery, but sadly our prayers were not answered.

 Our thoughts and our hearts have been with his family since the disaster and we all pray that they shall be comforted from heaven and know no more sorrow.

 May his memory be a blessing!

 (Adapted and translated from the MSE Dean’s Eulogy at the Technion’s Senate on Nov.
 24th, 2019)